weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_trouble-shooting-dashboard.md

 Weave Cloud controls allow you to stop, start and pause containers.
 They also enable you to launch a terminal and interact directly with your containers.

-<h2 id="setup-troubleshooting-dashboard-with-weave-scope-deploying-the-socks-shop">Deploying the Socks Shop</h2>
+<h2 id="setup-troubleshooting-dashboard-with-weave-cloud-and-weave-scope-deploying-the-socks-shop">Deploying the Socks Shop</h2>

 To deploy The Socks Shop: